Maximizing Doctor Visits: Essential Questions to Ask Your Doctor

 “What is the most important problem today, and what is the next step in treating it?”

-The most important problem that the doctor finds may not be the one you were admitted for or came to the office for.
-Or if you came with multiple problems, the most important may not be the one that seemed most urgent to you.
+The most important problem that the doctor finds may not be what you thought.
+If you came with multiple problems, the most important may not be the one that seemed most urgent to you.

-and the answer you need to know at each doctor visit
+and the answer you need to know at each visit

-For example, you may go to an emergency facility for an injury that caused a large gash on your leg, one that needs stitches.
+For example, you may go to an emergency facility for an injury that caused a cut on your leg that needs stitches.
 This is an urgent problem that needs to be treated.
 But the doctor finds that you have high blood pressure that you didn’t know about.

 High blood pressure can lead to heart failure and stroke if left untreated.
-So the doctor is going to instruct you to see your primary care doctor to have this problem addressed.
-In terms of your long term health, the high blood pressure is your most important problem today.
+So the doctor will instruct you to see your primary care doctor for follow-up of the blood pressure, as well as the gash in your leg.

-Sometimes these unexpected problems can get lost if you and the doctor only communicate about the urgent problem and what happens next with it.
+Otherwise these unexpected problems can get lost if you and the doctor only communicate about the urgent problem and what happens next with it.

 It is important to control blood pressure